UniPiTechnology/evok/README.md

     sudo ./uninstall-evok.sh

-If you need to change the folder or the listening port, do it in /etc/evok.conf file.
+If you need to change the configuration, do it in /etc/evok.conf file.

-When done, simply start the daemon by executing `sudo service evok start`
+When installed reboot is required in order to get everything working correctly.

 The installation script also enables the I2C subsystem (if not enabled before) but the uninstallation script does not disable it back.

 # Debugging

-When reporting a bug or posting questions to our [our forum] please run evok by hand.
-To be able to do that, first stop the service by calling
+When reporting a bug or posting questions to our [our forum] please run set proper logging level in /etc/evok.conf, restart it and check the log file (/var/log/evok.log) for more info.
+For deeper log info run evok by hand.
+To do that stop the service first by calling

-    service evok stop
+    systemctl stop evok

 and then run it manually as root user by calling